-So read, take notes and begin to picture all the ways this book study could be facilitated, how you will divide up the chapters and material.
+So read, take notes, and begin to picture all the ways this book study could be facilitated, and how you will divide up the chapters and material.
 Flag the sections that you expect could meet resistance or disagreement.
 Gather additional resources.
 This piece is critical before you move on to step six.

 STEP 6: Decide How You Will Facilitate the Book Study

 Facilitating a book study doesn’t have to be complicated if you plan and organize.